Some remarks on proper actions, proper metric spaces, and buildings: Isometry groups of proper metric spaces

-Since $\Iso(X)\subseteq\IE(X)$ is closed, the restriction $\Iso(X)\times X\longrightarrow X\times X$ is proper. \end{proof} The following example shows that the assumption of $X$ being proper is essential in the previous theorem. \begin{Ex} Let $X$ be a countably infinite set, with the discrete metric $d(x,y)=1$ whenever $x\neq y$.
+Since $\Iso(X)\subseteq\IE(X)$ is closed, the restriction $\Iso(X)\times X\longrightarrow X\times X$ is proper by~\ref{ProperFacts}. \end{proof} The following example shows that the assumption of $X$ being proper is essential in the previous theorem. \begin{Ex} Let $X$ be a countably infinite set, with the discrete metric $d(x,y)=1$ whenever $x\neq y$.
 Then $X$ is locally compact, but not proper.
 The monoid $\IE(X)$ consists of all injective maps $X\longrightarrow X$, while the isometry group of $X$ consists of all permutations of $X$.
 For every $g\in\IE(X)$ and every finite subset $E\subseteq X$, there exists a permutation $h$ of $X$ that agrees with $g$ on $E$.
 Thus $\Iso(X)$ is dense in $\IE(X)$.
 Neither $\IE(X)$ nor $\Iso(X)$ is locally compact. \footnote{Both spaces are Polish.
 The monoid $\IE(X)$ is the left Weil completion of $\Iso(X)$, while the group $\Iso(X)$ is Raikov complete.} \end{Ex} Example \ref{RonT} shows that a group can act isometrically and faithfully on a proper metric space without acting properly.
-However, every group that acts faithfully, isometrically and properly on a proper metric space carries necessarily the topology of pointwise convergence, as we show now. \begin{Prop} Let $(X,d)$ be a proper metric space and let $G\times X\longrightarrow X$ be a proper and isometric action.
+However, every group that acts faithfully, isometrically and properly on a proper metric space carries necessarily the topology of pointwise convergence, as we show now. \begin{Prop} Let $(X,d)$ be a proper metric space and let $G\times X\longrightarrow X$ be a proper and isometric action of a topological group $G$.
 Then the associated homomorphism $G\longrightarrow\Iso(X)$ is continuous and proper.
-In particular, $G$ is locally compact. \end{Prop} \begin{proof} For every $z\in X$, the evaluation map $G\longrightarrow X$ that maps $g$ to $gz$ is continuous.
-Hence the homomorphism $G\longrightarrow\Iso(X)$ is continuous for the topology of pointwise convergence on $\Iso(X)$.
-The claim follows now from Lemma~\ref{ProperActionEquivariant}, with $K=\Iso(X)$ and $f=\id_X$. \end{proof} We recall that a group $\Gamma$ acts \emph{properly discontinuously} on a space $X$ if the action is proper with respect to the discrete topology on $\Gamma$. \footnote{Again, different authors define properly discontinuous actions in rather different ways.
+In particular, $G$ is locally compact.
+If the kernel of the action is trivial, then $G$ carries the topology of pointwise convergence. \end{Prop} \begin{proof} For every $z\in X$, the evaluation map $G\longrightarrow X$ that maps $g$ to $gz$ is continuous.
+Hence the homomorphism $G\longrightarrow\Iso(X)$ is continuous with respect to the topology of pointwise convergence on $\Iso(X)$.
+The first claim follows now from Lemma~\ref{ProperActionEquivariant}, with $K=\Iso(X)$ and $f=\id_X$.
+The second claim follows from the fact that an injective closed map is a topological embedding. \end{proof} We recall that a group $G$ acts \emph{properly discontinuously} on a space $X$ if the action is proper with respect to the discrete topology on $G$. \footnote{Again, different authors define properly discontinuous actions in rather different ways.
 Kapovich's article \cite{Kapo} is an excellent reference for a comparison of differing definitions.
-Some authors require in addition that the action is free.} \begin{Cor} Suppose that a group $\Gamma$ acts faithfully and isometrically on a proper metric space $(X,d)$.
-Then the following are equivalent. \begin{enumerate}[\rm(i),nosep] \item The action is properly discontinuous. \item The group $\Gamma$ is discrete in the topology of pointwise convergence. \item The group $\Gamma$ is discrete in the compact-open topology. \end{enumerate} \end{Cor} We note that condition (ii) may be stated as follows: there are points $p_1,\ldots,p_n\in X$ and $\eps>0$ such that every $g\in\Gamma$ with $d(gp_j,p_j)<\eps$, for $j=1,\ldots,n$, is necessarily the identity element.
+Some authors require in addition that the action is free.} \begin{Cor} Suppose that a group $G$ acts faithfully and isometrically on a proper metric space $(X,d)$.
+Then the following are equivalent. \begin{enumerate}[\rm(i),nosep] \item The action is properly discontinuous. \item The group $G$ is discrete in the topology of pointwise convergence. \item The group $G$ is discrete in the compact-open topology. \end{enumerate} \end{Cor} We note that condition (ii) may be stated as follows: there are points $p_1,\ldots,p_n\in X$ and $\eps>0$ such that every $g\in G$ with $d(gp_j,p_j)<\eps$, for $j=1,\ldots,n$, is necessarily the identity element.